publishpress/PublishPress-Checklists/plugin/readme.txt

 * Fixes the word count feature

 * Changed:
-* Displays empty value in the max fields when max is less then min
+* Displays empty value in the max fields when max is less than min
 * Improves the min and max fields for value equal 0.
 Displays empty fields.

 = [1.1.1] - 2017-05-18 =